 No. Currently RGB images are required for 2D multispectral reconstructions.

 - 1.Can I modify the location where my 2D and 3D reconstructions are saved?

 Yes.
 The default path is C:\Users\***(User Name)\Documents\DJI\DJI Terra.
 You can modify the path by going to

 - 2.Can I import models generated in DJI Terra into other software programs, such as Maya, Blender, SketchUp, and 3ds Max?

-When you convert .ply files generated in DJI Terra into .obj files, you can import them into Maya, Blender, SketchUp, and 3ds Max.
+Yes, the .obj files generated in DJI Terra can be imported into Maya, Blender, SketchUp, and 3ds Max.
 Look up tutorials for the specific process for each software.

 - 3.Can I embed a 3D model into a webpage?

-Yes, .b3dm, .osgb, and .ply files generated by DJI Terra are universal file formats and can be embedded into webpages.
+Yes, .b3dm, .osgb, .ply and .obj files generated by DJI Terra are universal file formats and can be embedded into webpages.
 You can find instructions for embedding each of these formats online.

 - 4.Can I use non-aerial images to build 2D or 3D models?